Reach Out: Ways To Help A Loved One At Risk Of Suicide

 "That's where we want to make help-seeking and adaptive coping strategies a practice," says Gould.

 Suicide prevention experts advise people develop what's known as a safety plan, which research has shown can help reduce suicide risk.
-It's a simple plan for how to cope and get help when a crisis hits and typically an at-risk person and their mental health provider create it together, but a family member or friend can also help.
+It's a simple plan for how to cope and get help when a crisis hits, and typically, an at-risk person and their mental health provider create it together, but a family member or friend can also help.

 The American Foundation for Suicide Prevention has a template for creating a safety plan.
-It includes making a list of the person's triggers and warning signs of a coming crisis, people they feel comfortable reaching out to for help, and activities they can do to distract themselves during those times — it can be something simple as watching a funny movie.
+It includes making a list of the person's triggers and warning signs of a coming crisis, people they feel comfortable reaching out to for help and activities they can do to distract themselves during those times — it can be something simple as watching a funny movie.

 Safety planning includes helping your loved one make their environment safer.
 This is one of the most important steps to preventing suicide, says Marshall.
 That involves a conversation about lethal means.